 Persistent cobalt association, but gold is an added bonus in South Australia.

 Aeromagnetics clearly identifies the redox boundary and the position of the prospective mineralised horizon.
-The picture below shows the prospective horizon extending for over 200 km around several major structural domes.
+The picture above shows the prospective horizon extending for over 200 km around several major structural domes.

 Over $80 million (in current dollars) spent by major company tenement holders in the past has led to the discovery of numerous promising prospects, many with ore-grade intersections that have never been adequately followed up (see map above).
 Extensive younger sediment cover has masked the mineralisation, but geophysics, detailed knowledge of the regional geology and in-house drilling capability has turned this into an advantage for Havilah, resulting in the discovery of several sizeable mineral deposits (eg Kalkaroo and North Portia).
 In all cases, the probability for discovery of repetitions of Kalkaroo style copper-gold-cobalt-molybdenum mineralisation is high both in the Kalkaroo north and south domes and in other domes (eg Lake Charles, Eurinilla, Benagerie domes).
 Other known styles of copper-gold mineralisation include skarn hosted (eg Croziers) and IOCG type (eg Lake Charles).